epam/edp-sonar-operator/README.md

 _**NOTE:** Operator is platform-independent, that is why there is a unified instruction for deploying._

 ## Prerequisites

 1. Linux machine or Windows Subsystem for Linux instance with [Helm 3](https://helm.sh/docs/intro/install/) installed;
 2. Cluster admin access to the cluster;
-3. EDP project/namespace is deployed by following one of the instructions: [edp-install-openshift](https://github.com/epam/edp-install/blob/master/documentation/openshift_install_edp.md#edp-project) or [edp-install-kubernetes](https://github.com/epam/edp-install/blob/master/documentation/kubernetes_install_edp.md#edp-namespace).
+3. EDP project/namespace is deployed by following the [Install EDP](https://epam.github.io/edp-install/operator-guide/install-edp/) instruction.

 ## Installation

 In order to install the EDP Sonar Operator, follow the steps below:

 1. To add the Helm EPAMEDP Charts for local client, run "helm repo add":